wbkd/awesome-d3/README.md

 # Awesome D3
 We created this list to keep track of interesting libs, plugins, ressources etc about [D3js](http://d3js.org).
+We decided not to list tutorials, ressources or concepts here, because there is already a [very good list of readings](https://github.com/mbostock/d3/wiki/Tutorials) out there you can contribute to.

 # Libraries and Plugins